About Us

 Growing with Users

-HackHQ is live, actively powering events with early organizers who can now focus on impact, not logistics.
-We're iterating rapidly based on real event feedback and expanding to new institutions.
+HackHQ is live, actively powering events for corporate teams, universities, and community organizers who can now focus on impact, not logistics.
+We're iterating rapidly based on real event feedback across diverse use cases.
 Our mission remains simple: let you lead innovation while we handle the complexity.
 Because the magic of hackathons isn't in the spreadsheets—it's in the moments when great ideas come to life.

 We believe better tools create better hackathons.